albavidalm/Video-management-tool/README.md

 You will be in charge of setting up the core of the application: all the logic of filtering and sorting of movies.

-To finish this job correctly you have to pass all the gived tests.
+To finish this job correctly you have to fulfill all the gived tests.
 <br>

 ---